percona/pbm-docs/docs/usage/restore.md

         $ pbm restore <backup_name>
         ```

     During the physical restore, `pbm-agent` processes stop the `mongod` nodes, clean up the data directory and copy the data from the storage onto every node.
+During this process, the database is restarted several times.

+    You can [track the restore progress](restore-progress.md) using the `pbm describe-restore` command.
+Don't run any other commands since they may interrupt the restore flow and cause the issues with the database.

     **Post-restore steps**